dhis2/dev-academy-2017/day5-data-wrangler/README.md

 ## Installation

+Install the tool using NPM.

 ```
 npm install -g
 ```

 ## Configuration

-Put a file "datawrangler.json" in your DHIS2_HOME directory, i.e. the directory where the DHIS2_HOME env variable points to.
+Put a file *datawrangler.json* in your DHIS2_HOME directory, i.e. where the DHIS2_HOME env variable points.

 ```
 {